News magazine ABCs: The Week Junior circulation up by a fifth despite pandemic - Press Gazette

 Dennis said The Week’s website saw a “significant rise in readership and registrations” during the pandemic and record newsletter sign-ups.

 The Economist grew its global circulation by 6% to 906,611 while Private Eye held steady on 231,073.
-The Economist’s average weekly UK sale stood at 155,359, making fornightly Private Eye the UK current affairs magazine with the highest per-issue sale.
+The Economist’s average weekly UK print sale stood at 155,359, making fornightly Private Eye the UK current affairs magazine with the highest per-issue sale (in print).

 Private Eye editor Ian Hislop said: “Thanks to the public for their fantastic response to our ‘Fork out to Help Out’ offer of a FULL PRICE copy of the magazine to EVERY reader who buys it.